Hybrid quantum ResNet for car classification and its hyperparameter optimization: RESULTS

 We use the cross-entropy as a loss function

 where $p_c$ is the prediction probability, $y_c$ is 0 or 1, determining respectively if the image belongs to the prediction class, and $k$ is the number of classes.
-We run our model for 10 epochs and apply weight decay and gradient clipping to prevent interference from large gradient or weight values.
 We use the Adam optimizer~\cite{Adam,kingma2014adam} and reduce the learning rate after several epochs.
 There is no one-size-fits-all rule of how to choose a learning rate.
 Moreover, in most cases, dynamic control of the learning rate of a neural network can significantly improve the efficiency of the backpropagation algorithm.
 For these reasons, we choose the initial learning rate, the period of learning rate decay, and the multiplicative factor of the learning rate decay as hyperparameters.
 In total, together with number of variational layers and number of qubits, we optimize five hyperparameters presented in Table~\ref{tab:Hyperparameters} to improve the accuracy of solving the problem of car classification.